 - We'll do weekly 1:1s.
 If you can't make one, please make sure you reschedule it within the same week.
 This is an opportunity for you to share whatever’s on your mind.
 I’m there to listen, troubleshoot and provide guidance.
 If it works well for you, I recommend you stamp out the weekly OKR questions, and answer the ones that pertain to whatever’s on your mind before we sit down, which will help us cover more ground.

 - Sometimes I will have constructive feedback for you in our 1:1, although I always strive to provide direct, constructive feedback (as well as kudos!) as close to the moment I have it, vs. waiting for the 1:1.
 This means I sometimes create a "feedback stub" over a private Slack message, to remind us to discuss it in person.

-- Every Monday morning I have an Exec team meeting, where we share & review wins from the past week, Review OKRs w/ Business Intelligence Dashboard performance metrics by department and identify what the #1 blocker is to our growth, and deep dive on that topic.
-The first Monday of each month we do all this with the full management team.
+- Every other Tuesday morning I have an Exec team meeting, where we share & review wins from the past week, Review OKRs w/ Business Intelligence Dashboard performance metrics by department and identify what the #1 blocker is to our growth, and deep dive on that topic.
+On alternating Tuesdays we do all this with the full management team.

 - We'll do quarterly Exec team offsites right after our board meetings.
 We set and prioritize an agenda before the offsite.
 Please come with as much data as possible to support your positions on the topics we’re discussing.